 Things to do in Cornwall

-Scroll down for information on a wide range of activities, from high-adrenalin tree surfing and zipwire flights, to horseriding, walking and cycling.
-There are also suggestions for things to do with young children.
+Scroll down for information on a wide range of activities, from adrenalin inducing tree surfing and zipwire flights, to horseriding, walking and cycling.
+There are also suggestions for fun things and places to explore with younger children.

 • Access – there are some great specialist websites with good information on walks in Cornwall.
 Try www.accessiblecountryside.org or www.walkswithwheelchairs.com/ Cornwall as a good starting point.
 Several locations including Tamar Trails http://www.tamartrails.co.uk/ and Siblyback http://www.swlakestrust.org.uk/ also do tramper hire, which makes some of the more challenging walks more accessible (although there is wheelchair access around the whole lake at Siblyback, which is a stunning walk).